pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1094
 01:02:09,400 --> 01:02:14,120
-The third norm is phone free schools, which is just a no-brainer.
+The third norm is<mark style="background: #FF5582A6;"> phone free schools</mark>, which is just a no-brainer.

 1095
 01:02:14,120 --> 01:02:17,600
-Everything good happens from letting kids keep the phone in the pocket and this is really
+Everything good happens from letting kids keep the phone in the pocket and this is really happening.

-1096
-01:02:17,600 --> 01:02:18,600
-happening.

 1097
 01:02:18,600 --> 01:02:21,320
-Schools are really moving this way because the teachers all hate it, the administrators all
+Schools are really moving this way because the teachers all hate it, the administrators all hate it.

-1098
-01:02:21,320 --> 01:02:22,320
-hate it.

 1099
 01:02:22,320 --> 01:02:24,080